XinYangMTSU/CSCI1102-Intro-to-Computing/Chapter2.md

    https://www.mathsisfun.com/decimals.html
 </p>

-In the binary
-number system, we only have two digits, zero and one.
+In the binary number system, we only have two digits, zero and one.
 With these two digits, we can count put to any number.
-Here’s who this works.
+Here’s how this works.

 # How do we count in Binary?